Rick Santorum 2012 presidential campaign: February

 The next contests were in Michigan and Arizona on February 28, 2012.
 Leading up to the Michigan primary, Santorum was neck-and-neck with Romney in the polls.
 Since Michigan is considered Romney's home state since he was born and raised there and his father was a popular governor there, commentators predicted disaster for Romney if he lost to Santorum in the state, which was considered an easy win for Romney prior to Santorum's surge.
 Santorum and Gingrich briefly considered forming a unity ticket to run against Romney at what both viewed as a critical juncture in the primaries, but they were unable to agree on who would lead the ticket.
-Both campaigns fought hard, and Romney went on to edge Santorum 41%–38%. went on to finish second in Michigan, getting 14 delegates and no delegates in Arizona.
+Both campaigns fought hard, and Romney went on to edge Santorum 41%–38%, awarding the latter 14 delegates.
 Santorum received 27% in Arizona but no delegates since it was a winner-take-all state.

 A controversy arose over the delegate allocation in Michigan, where party rules should have given one of the state's two at-large delegates to both Santorum and Romney for a 15–15 delegate tie.
 However, the Michigan Republican Party's credentials committee voted to award both at-large delegates to Romney for a 16–14 edge for Romney.
 Santorum's campaign said the committee, which was composed mostly of Romney supporters, was trying to fix the primary because it didn't like the results of the popular vote.
 Santorum's campaign asked the Republican National Committee to investigate.